Updated Mar 16, 2026§ For Pets

 The main drawback: the TEK 2.0 is a tracking-only system.
 It doesn’t include e-collar training.
 If you need training features, you’ll have to pair it with a separate SportDOG e-collar or choose the Garmin Alpha instead.

-Garmin updated the Astro 900 with an improved antenna and faster satellite acquisition compared to the older Astro 430.
-In the field, I noticed the 900 locked onto satellites about 30 seconds faster on cold starts -- a small but real improvement when you're unloading dogs at dawn.
+Garmin updated the Astro 900 with an improved antenna and faster satellite acquisition than the older Astro 430 — a small but real improvement when you’re unloading dogs at dawn.

 The T5X collar is functionally identical to the TT 25 for tracking purposes: same IPX7 waterproofing, same battery life, same compact form factor.
 The difference is purely that the T5X can’t deliver stimulation, tone, or vibration.
 It tracks.
 That’s it.